Lavta: Description

 The adjustable frets are made from tied bits of gut on the fingerboard, at the microtonal intervals of the makam system.
 This is more closely related to instruments like tanbur than to the fretless oud and the 12-frets of the octave laouto.

-The bridge usually has mustache-shaped ends.
+The bridge usually has peacock-shaped ends.
 The fingerboard is flush with the soundboard, is often unvarnished, and has a carved and inlaid rosette.
-Some lavta have a pegbox like the oud (angling down), others more like a guitar (or like a bouzouki or a Greek laouto).
-The tuning pegs are shaped like those of the violin, with 3 on the right side and 4 on the left side of the open tuning head.
+The politiko laouto have a pegbox like the oud (angling down), The tuning pegs are shaped like those of the violin, with 3 on the right side and 4 on the left side of the open tuning head.